fhtino/fhtino.github.io/notes/azfunctions/migrationV3V4.md

 # Upgrading Function from V3 to V4

-Microsoft accounced the 3 December 2022 deadline for migrating Azure functions from V3 to V4.
+Microsoft announced the 3 December 2022 as the deadline for migrating Azure functions from V3 to V4.

 Migrating an existig function from V3 (.Net Core 3.1) to V4 (.Net Core 6) requires 3 macro steps:
  - upgrade VS project